Marie Eleonore of Cleves

 Duchess Marie Eleonore of Cleves (16 June 1550 – 1 June 1608) was the Duchess of Prussia by marriage to Albert Frederick, Duke of Prussia.
 She was the eldest child of William, Duke of Jülich-Cleves-Berg and Maria of Austria.

 Life

 She was the maternal granddaughter of Ferdinand I, Holy Roman Emperor and Anna of Bohemia and Hungary, and sister of John William, Duke of Jülich-Cleves-Berg.
-Her maternal aunt Anne of Cleves was, for six months, the fourth wife of King Henry VIII of England.
+Her paternal aunt Anne of Cleves was, for six months, the fourth wife of King Henry VIII of England.